David Lidington: Since the 2010 general election

 Following the 2010 general election, Lidington was appointed Minister for Europe.
 In August 2016 following the resignation of David Cameron, Lidington was appointed a CBE in the 2016 Prime Minister's Resignation Honours for his services to the government as European minister.

 In November 2013, Lidington was criticised in an editorial of the local newspaper the Bucks Herald after he abstained on votes on the HS2 rail project which will run through his constituency.

 On 7 December 2016, when he was serving as Leader of the House of Commons, Lidington deputised for Prime Minister Theresa May at PMQs questioned first-hand by the Shadow Foreign Secretary, Emily Thornberry who also deputised, as per custom, for Jeremy Corbyn on the day.

 Under Prime Minister Theresa May, Lidington was appointed Leader of the House of Commons and Lord President of the Council.
 This was a position he held till 11 June 2017, when he was promoted to Justice Secretary and Lord Chancellor.
 His appointment was criticised due to his record on LGBT rights, having opposed scrapping the ban on 'promotion of homosexuality' in schools, as well as civil partnerships.
 During the debate on the legalisation of same-sex marriage he argued that "marriage was for the procreation of children" and that the "definition of marriage should not be changed without an extremely compelling case for doing so".
 He later said that he regretted voting against civil partnerships.

 On 8 January 2018, during a cabinet reshuffle, Lidington became the Chancellor of the Duchy of Lancaster and Minister for the Cabinet Office.
 Several media outlets subsequently referred to Lidington as Theresa May's de facto Deputy Prime Minister and a candidate for her succession.
 Despite this, Lidington said that he had 'no wish' to become Prime minister, stating that Theresa May was 'doing a fantastic job'.
 On 24 July 2019, Lidington resigned as Cabinet Office Minister and Chancellor of the Duchy of Lancaster, and on 10 September, he was appointed a Knight Commander of the Order of the Bath in Theresa May's resignation honours "for political and public service".

-During the 2019 Conservative leadership election, Lidington backed Matt Hancock.
+During the 2019 Conservative leadership election, Lidington backed Matt Hancock and Rory Stewart.
 At the final stage of the leadership election, he supported Jeremy Hunt over Boris Johnson.

 Writing in his local newspaper, the Bucks Herald, on 30 October 2019, Lidington said he was not planning to seek re-election at the next general election.
 Lidington officially stepped down as the MP for Aylesbury on 6 November 2019.